fhollenbach/OLD_polisci209_DONOTUSE/pages/syllabus.md

 Students that want to appeal a grade received on an exam or assignment must submit a regrading request in written form (no email).
 This request has to be turned in within five working days after the graded exams or assignments are returned to the class.
 The written statement must explain exactly why the student believes the current grade is incorrect.
 I will then regrade the entire assignment or exam extra carefully.
 NOTE, as a consequence your grade may go up or down.

 ### COMMUNICATION:
-The best place to ask questions is in the class room.
+The best place to ask questions is in the classroom.
 If your question is not related to class material or relevant to other students, we can discuss it after class.
 I encourage you to visit my office hours to discuss any difficulties with the readings or homeworks.
 Again,